22 Tips for Renting a Car in Namibia in 2024

 Renting a car in Namibia is the best way to explore the country.
 Most of the main roads are good quality, however some are classed as gravel roads.
 For these (eg. Driving to Sossusvlei) we recommend getting a 4×4 as it will make driving much more comfortable.
 Having your own car gives you the flexibility to travel at your own pace and explore all the hidden sights Namibia has to offer.

 We’re huge fans of road trips and have driven rental cars in almost 50 countries so we have a lot of experience renting cars in foreign countries.
-Book your car now with RentalCars.com, where you will find a great selection of cars at competitive prices – check prices now!
+Book your car now with DiscoverCars.com, where you will find a great selection of cars at competitive prices – check prices now!

-Book your car now with RentalCars.com
+Book your Namibia rental car now

 2 | Choosing a rental car